bebraw/yeswejekyll/index.md

 `_config.yml` contains site-wide configuration.
 It may also be used to define some defaults which Jekyll uses during generation.
 I recommend setting the following at least to conform with GitHubsettings.
 There are also [various other configuration options](https://github.com/mojombo/jekyll/wiki/configuration) you might want to study.

+Of these options I would like to mention `exclude` in particular.
+As you might guess that allows you to exclude files and directories from the Jekyll build.
+Examine that generated `_site` directory as it will give you a better idea of what is included there and what is not.

 {% highlight yaml %}
 port: 4000
 auto: true